DevMountain/Mastery-Demo-List/README.md

 * Student can use box shadow, gradients, and text effects to create fancy visual effects
 * Student can implement css variables and css grid in modern browsers

+#### HTML5
+* Student can utilize modern best practices to make accessible website with ARIA and alt tags
+* Student can implement SEO practices in descriptions, keywords, and can discuss pageRank

 #### React
 * Student can explain the React component lifecycle and can use componentDidMount and componentWillReceiveProps in their code

+#### SERVER
+* Student can handle Authentication in their APIs using the Passport package.

+#### Problem solving with JS
+* Solve 3 level 6 katas

 #### AngularJS
 * Student can create controllers in AngularJS on a module and knows how to receive dependencies